SurfaceAI/classification_models/Road Surface Classification Rateke adapted/01Surface Type/README.md

 Before running the script the follwing steps should be executed:

-1. Create a folder called 'train_data' in the directory you have saved the files in and populate it with your training and test images.
+1. Create a folder called 'train_data' in the directory you have saved the files in and populate it with your train images.
 The images should be saved in subfolders according to their label.
 The names of the subfolders (e.g. paved/sett) will be the classes tags later.

 2. Select how you want your trainig images to be preprocessed: For cropping only, choose 'dataset' for 'dataset= ', if you want them to be augmented, select 'dataset_augmented'.